Disseminating science

 2.4 CORE/ICORE conference ratings

-The ICORE rankings rank conferences by some notion of importance within fields.
-For example, in my workplace we can expect our travel to be only to “A*” conferences, which optimizes the organization’s prestige and helps defend our funding.
+The ICORE rankings rank conferences by some notion of importance within their fields.
+For example, in my workplace we’re expected to travel only to “A*” conferences, which optimizes the organization’s prestige and helps defend our funding.
 Are they the best conferences to attend in terms of outcomes?
 I don’t know.

 3 Other methods